CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ## Primary API Use Cases
 ### View a Configuration
 You can use the following example to get the current applied configuration on the switch.
 By changing the `rev` argument, any revision can be viewed.
-Some of the possible options for the `rev` argument include `startup`,`pending`, `operational`, and `applied`.
+Some of the possible options for the `rev` argument include `startup`, `pending`, `operational`, and `applied`.
 {{< tabs "ViewConfig">}}
 {{< tab "Curl Command ">}}

 ```
-cumulus@switch:~$ curl -k -u cumulus:CumulusLinux! -X GET "https://127.0.0.1:8765/nvue_v1/?rev=applied&filled=false"
+cumulus@switch:~$ curl -k -u cumulus:cumulus -X GET "https://127.0.0.1:8765/nvue_v1/?rev=applied&filled=false"
 "acl": {},
   "bridge": {
     "domain": {